-My absurd fondness for novelty aside, the slight differences in the texts force me to pay attention to what I’m reading.
-It keeps me thinking, and I have found that thinking is always superior to the alternative.
-Through the years I have read through the NIV, NKJV, NASB and The Message.
+My absurd fondness for novelty aside, the slight differences in the texts forces me to pay attention to what I’m reading.
+It keeps me thinking, and I have found thinking is always better than the alternative.

 With the notable exception of The Message (TOO MANY WORDS) whatever version I am currently reading typically morphs into my new favorite.
 My current favorite is the English Standard Version.
 However the ESV it is certainly different than the last version I read (NASB) and the differences have led to some thought-provoking discoveries.

 This last week was challenging and I found myself in desperate need of a spiritual kick in the pants.
 So I headed to Romans chapter twelve, it’s kind of my go-to passage anytime I need little spiritual straight-talk or a firm reminder of what the whole Christian thing is all about (Romans 12:1-21).
 Over the years I have probably read that particular chapter at least a hundred times, but, for some reason verse nine caught me up short and got me thinking and I haven’t been able to stop thinking about it ever since.

 Because the text tells us our love should be genuine, then logic dictates there is a form of love Christian people sometimes express that is NOT real or genuine.
 It is somehow fake, phony or counterfeit, and like every decent counterfeit, it looks genuine, at least on the surface.
 It’s also safe to assume that this verse serves as a warning to Christians to be vigilant about how we love others.

 All this made me want to find out what other people think about the subject of love.
 So I did what people do these days when they want to know what people think about a subject.

 I posed a question on social media.